 All players must sign the new USA Pickleball waiver (2020 version) prior to check-in.

-- Please do not open your registration prior to receiving your approval for sanctioning
+- Please do not open your registration prior to the update of tournament status from pending to sanctioned

-- Upon receipt of your approval please use the COVID-19 waiver that is provided
+- Please use the COVID-19 waiver that is provided

 - Please ensure that all players sign the COVID-19 waiver prior to check-in (click here for waiver)